chenjian-research/groundwater_PFAS/README.md

 In the sixth cell, you can run the code to determine the relative contributions of each input feature.

 Prediction on riverine grid cells

-In the sixth cell, you can input the prediction dataset (Demo_prediction.csv) and run the code to predict pharmaceutical exceedance for E. coli in 223,152 global riverine grid cells.
+In the seventh cell, you can input the prediction dataset (ML_output.db) and run the code to predict PFAS exceedance in 10,921,280 groundwater grid cells.

-Global visualization
+Map visualization

-In the seventh cell, you can run the code to map the pharmaceutical exceedance for E. coli in global rivers at 2 km resolution.
+In the eighth cell, you can run the code to map the PFAS exceedance in European groundwater at 1 km resolution.

 The outputs from this demo will match the results presented in our manuscript.